makersacademy/rps-challenge/Notes.md

 - * TODO * check the tests and code are DRY
 - * TODO * add a stylesheet
 - * TODO * look at how I can mock out randomness - have I already done this?
-- * TODO * extract rules from play class
+- * TODO * look at dependency injection of rules - how can I use this in my test to check results?
+Do I need to?
 - * TODO * do bonus question 1